jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_A--GettingStartedWithRaspberryPi.md

 		You will be taken back to the main raspi-config menu.

-	1. Select option `4 Internationalisation Options` then `12 Change Timezone`. configure successive options as follows:
+	1. Select option `Internationalisation Options` then `Change Timezone`. configure successive options as follows:

 			US
 			Central